Research

 Epigenetic Mechanisms Underlying Germ Cell Reprogramming

 Sex differences in germ cells are believed to be epigenetically regulated, as distinct differences in DNA methylation and histone modifications have been found in germ cells during sex determination.
-We are studying epigenetic regulation of germ cell development, including epigenetic reprogramming of primordial germ cells (PGCs), using olvasGFP medaka as a model organism.
-Our research shows that medaka PGCs undergo epigenetic reprogramming (regarding DNA methylation dynamics) similarly to mammals.
-We are investigating the role of the Y chromosome in the epigenetic reprogramming of germ cells, as fish without the Y chromosome lack this pattern of epigenetic reprogramming.
+We are studying epigenetic regulation of germ cell development, including epigenetic reprogramming of primordial germ cells (PGCs), using olvasGFP transgenic medaka as a model organism.
+Our research shows that medaka PGCs undergo reprogramming of DNA methylation profiles (methylome) similarly to mammals.
+We are investigating the role of the Y chromosome in the epigenetic reprogramming of germ cells, as fish without the Y chromosome seem to lack this pattern of epigenetic reprogramming of genome methylome profile.

-Programming of parental methylomes (genomewide DNA methylation profile) is essential for embryo development and of primordial germ cells (PGCs) for gender-specific germ cell development from its pluripotent state.
-Our results suggest that medaka reprogram their methylomes in early embryos and PGCs the same way mammals do.
-This makes medaka fish an ideal organismal model for studying epigenetic regulation of transcription in health and disease and inheritance of environmentally induced epigenetic signals.
+Programming parental methylomes is essential for embryo development and primordial germ cells (PGCs) for gender-specific germ cell development from their pluripotent state.
+Although varying results have been reported recently regarding reprogramming in fish using the results obtained from later stages of cleavages in embryos, our results from DNA methylation ELISA and whole methylome sequencing of eggs, sperm, and early stage embryos (1 cell-, 2 cell-, 4 cell-, 8 cell-, 16 cell--, 32 cell-, and blastula-stage) of medaka strongly suggest that medaka reprogram their methylomes in early embryos and PGCs the same way mammals do.
+This makes medaka fish an ideal organismal model for studying epigenetic regulation of transcription in health and disease and the inheritance of environmentally induced epigenetic signals.

 Related publications